• blogangle-right

-Vulnerability Scanning: What It Is & Why It’s Important for Security and Compliance
+Vulnerability Scanning Explained: What It Is & Why It’s Important for Compliance in 2025

 This article is written and contributed by Red Sentry, a proud Secureframe partner.

-As organizations navigate an increasingly complex threat and regulatory landscape, vulnerability scanners can help bolster an organization’s vulnerability management program
+As organizations navigate an increasingly complex threat and regulatory landscape, vulnerability scanners can help bolster an organization’s vulnerability management program.
+But what is a vulnerability scanner?

-Vulnerability scanners automatically identify and report on any vulnerabilities found.
-When used in conjunction with a compliance automation platform, they can help organizations enhance their security posture and meet compliance requirements.
+A vulnerability scanner is a tool that automatically identifies and reports on any vulnerabilities found.
+When used in conjunction with a compliance automation platform, a vulnerability scanner can help organizations enhance their security posture and meet compliance requirements.

 Keep reading to learn what vulnerability scanning is, how it works, and what benefits it offers.